PERU: Machu Picchu

 .

-Day Eleven (May 16 or 30): After some free time in the morning in Cuzco you'll catch your flight back to Lima where you'll
+Day Eleven (May 31 ): In the afternoon you'll catch your flight back to Lima, where you can catch your

-flight home .
-(Those with flights the following morning will have the option to spend the night in the hotel).
+(Those with flights the following morning will have the option to spend the night

 .